magickw/RegExTutorial/Regular Expressions (RegEx) Tutorial.md

 ### Character Escapes

 The backslash (\) in a regex escapes a character that otherwise would be interpreted literally.
 To use a special character as a regular character, just precede it with a backslash.
-For example, we need to find a dot '.'.
-A dot in a regular expression refers to "any character except a newline", so if we want to actually express a query for "a dot", we can add a backslash before the dot.
+For example, we need to find a dot `.`.
+A dot in a regular expression refers to "any character except a newline", so if we want to actually express a query for a "dot", we can add a backslash before the dot.

     alert( "Chapter 5.1".match(/\d\.\d/) ); // 5.1

 ## Author

 This Regular Expressions (RegEx) Tutorial is created by [Baofeng Guo](https://github.com/magickw).
+Click [here](https://github.com/magickw/RegExTutorial) for repo.